OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 > Bear in mind that if the app you are testing has additional hardening measures, like verification of the app signature you might not be able to start the app anymore.
 As part of the repackaging you will sign the app with your own key and therefore the signature changes will result in triggering such checks that might lead to immediate termination of the app.
 You would need to identify and disable such checks either by patching them during repackaging of the app or dynamic instrumentation through Frida.

 There is a python script available that automates the steps described above called [Android-CertKiller](https://github.com/51j0/Android-CertKiller "Android-CertKiller").
-This Python script can extract the APK from an installed Android app, decompile it, make it debuggable, add a new network security config that allows user certificates, builds and signs the new APK and installs the new APK with the SSL Bypass.
+This Python script can extract the APK from an installed Android app, decompile it, make it debuggable, add a new Network Security Configuration that allows user certificates, builds and signs the new APK and installs the new APK with the SSL Bypass.

 ```bash
 python main.py -w